bcdev/s3tbx-snow/src/main/resources/doc/s3snow_usage.rst

 SNAP Desktop Application
 ------------------------

-The TCWV and CTP products generated within the CAWA project are provided in CFcompliant NetCDF-4/HDF5 format, which is supported by a variety of tools for further scientific analysis and processing.
+The TCWV and CTP products generated within the S3-SNOW project are provided in CFcompliant NetCDF-4/HDF5 format, which is supported by a variety of tools for further scientific analysis and processing.
 One of the important tools are the BEAM toolbox and its successor SNAP.